 ______________________________

 In short, the mangrove forest at Taman Wisata Alam Angke Kapuk is beautiful in its own way.
-It is a peaceful place where you can relax.
-However, the tickets are costly, especially for tourists from abroad.
+It is a peaceful place where you can relax and enjoy spending an hour or two for a leisurely walk around this mangrove forest.
+The only downside is the tickets are quite costly, especially for tourists from abroad.